 Conclusion

-In this PostgreSQL tutorial, we learned about the uses of action ADD COLUMN, RENAME TO, and DROP COLUM with ALTER TABLE command to modify the properties of the table.
+In this PostgreSQL tutorial, we learned about the uses of the action ADD COLUMN, RENAME TO, and DROP COLUMN with the ALTER TABLE command to modify the properties of the table.

 You may like to read: